 We did a ton of repurposing projects at Birdz of a Feather this year starting with creating a clock from the hard drive of my old desk top computer.
 This marked Hubs’ writing debut.

-What we didn’t show on the blog was the ‘accident’ we had drilling out the spindle.
+What we didn’t show on the blog was the ‘accident’ I had drilling out the spindle.
 I got distracted and didn’t check thoroughly enough that the clamp was properly secured to the work surface.
 It’s not like me, but it happens to the best of us.
 The drill bit caught in the spindle and the hole thing was sent spiralling into the drywall behind where I was filming.
 There went Hubs’ level 5 drywall finish!
 We still haven’t patched and repainted; here’s what the above picture actually looked like – before touching it up with photoshop.

 We never skimp on safety like eye protection etc, but the lesson learned here is ALWAYS double check safety procedures – like making sure clamps are tight enough.
 You know the adage measure twice, cut once?
 It should be check everything twice – period – and then proceed!
 But that isn’t as catchy, is it?

 Not to be outdone by Hubs’ clock project, I came up with a Foghorn Leghorn clock idea that solved a very real dilemma in his mancave – where to put a clock when there’s no practical wall space.
 My solution was to build one right into the door of his Ikea TV unit!
 Hubs repeated his favourite cartoon phrase so often, you’d think he coined it himself, so I knew he would get a kick out of having it immortalized in something that embodies both form and function:

 The beauty of this clock solution was that Hubs can still access all his storage behind the door: